rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% endtabs %}

 {% hint style="info" %}
-`optOut` api is available in RudderStack iOS SDK starting from version `1.0.23`.
+The `optOut` API is available in the RudderStack iOS SDK starting from version `1.0.23`.
 {% endhint %}

 ## Configuring the RudderStack Client